Our Services

 Helpful Resources

 Cervical ectropion is a common, benign condition where soft glandular cells from inside the cervical canal extend onto the outer cervix.
-While it can look concerning during a pelvic exam, cervical ectropion does not raise cancer risk and is not an infection.
+Although it can appear unusual during a pelvic exam, cervical ectropion is not cancerous, not contagious, and not an infection.

 Key facts about cervical ectropion:

-Because symptoms like spotting, unusual discharge, or pelvic discomfort can overlap with infections, polyps, or other cervical conditions, identifying the actual cause matters.
-The fastest way to clarify what's behind your symptoms—and decide whether you need a clinician visit or can safely wait—is to take a free, instant, online symptom check.
+Should you see a doctor?
+Because spotting, unusual discharge, or pelvic discomfort can also signal infections, polyps, or other cervical conditions, pinpointing the true cause is important.
+The fastest way to clarify what's behind your symptoms—and decide whether you need a clinician visit or can safely monitor at home—is to take a free, instant, online symptom check.
 It's confidential, takes just a few minutes, and helps you walk into your next appointment informed and prepared.

 Cervical ectropion (also called cervical erosion or ectopy) is a perfectly normal change in the cells on the surface of the cervix.
 Although the word "erosion" sounds alarming, this finding is almost always benign.
 Here's what you need to know: